How Long Does it Take to Learn Animation?

 Prior Design Experience

 Since animation training usually involves a decent amount of computer-aided design training, prior experience working with these programs will significantly speed up the process.
 Students familiar with After Effects and Premiere Pro will need less training on those programs, but even knowing how to use programs like Photoshop and Illustrator will be very helpful.
-In addition, students with a background in other forms of creative design will have an easier time picking up animation techniques.
+In addition, students with a background in other creative design fields will have an easier time picking up animation techniques.

-Background Knowledge of Animation
+Prior Knowledge of Animation

 For creative students, knowing the history, styles, and genres of animation can help speed up the pace at which they learn animation techniques.
 Learning the tools is necessary, but a very time-consuming part is understanding why certain creative decisions are made and how little details can take a project from forgettable to memorable.
 Watching a lot of different animated projects, for instance, can help students better understand how to implement the techniques they learn.